 This class addresses the unique entrepreneurial experience of conceiving, evaluating, creating, managing, and potentially selling a business.
-The goal is to provide a comprehensive background with practical application of important concepts applicable to entrepreneurial environment.
-In addition to creative aspects, key business areas of finance, accounting, marketing and management will be addressed from an entrepreneurial perspective.
-The course relies on classroom discussion, participation, guest speakers, case analysis, the creation of a feasibility plan, and building a business plan to develop a strategy for launching and managing a business.
-Students will need to draw upon their business education and experience, and apply to it to the task of launching a new venture.
-Students are expected to interact with the business community, advisors, be able to work effectively in teams, and be active participants in classroom discussions and exercises.
+The goal is to provide a comprehensive understanding of how to design and launch a business.
+The course relies on classroom discussion, participation, guest speakers, case analysis, the creation of a feasibility plan, and the building a business plan to develop a strategy for launching and managing a business.